leo-ware/capstone-md/minimality.md

 A formal way of talking about how *simple* a theory is.
+It is a mathy version of Occam's Razor.

 One [[latent structure]] L is preferred to another L' iff L' can express all the probability distributions that L can.
 L is preferred if it is *less* expressive.